Mining Intelligence and News

 Summary:

 The gold deposits at Bibiani are structurally controlled mesothermal lode-type deposits.
-The mineralization is associated with quartz veins and quartz stockworks which are hosted within a sequence of Lower Birimian fine to medium grained turbiditic sandstones.
-The sedimentary turbidite sequence is tightly folded, with west-dipping axial planes and localised development of steep west-northwest dipping shear zones which have acted as conduits for the initial gold mineralization.
+The mineralisation is associated with quartz veins and quartz stockworks which are hosted within a sequence of Lower Birimian fine to medium grained turbiditic sandstones.
+The sedimentary turbidite sequence is tightly folded, with west-dipping axial planes and localised development of steep west-northwest dipping shear zones which have acted as conduits for the initial gold mineralisation.
 Gold is closely associated with arsenopyrite and pyrite.
-Sericite alteration is also commonly observed, both along mineralized structures, and associated with the felsic intrusives.
+Sericite alteration is also commonly observed, both along mineralised structures, and associated with the felsic intrusives.
 High-grade veins often occur within graphitic shales which generally contain significant sedimentary/metamorphic pyrite.

 Reserves